 9. Manage scope creep

-When new requests start coming in, communicate the impact of those requests on the project’s schedule and budget.
+When new requests start coming in, communicate the impact of those requests on the project’s schedule and budget and know how to calculate earned value.
 If different stakeholders have competing or conflicting requests, bring everyone together to discuss and clarify goals so you can move forward with everyone on board.

 10. Hold a project retrospective